DanMungai1/Dan_Mungai_WritinghubAfrica/content/project/penguins/index.md

 ---
-title: "Palmer Penguins"
+title: "Statistical data software and packages"
-subtitle: ""
+subtitle: "R & Python"
 excerpt: "Grid is the very first CSS module created specifically to solve the layout problems we’ve all been hacking our way around for as long as we’ve been making websites."
 date: 2019-07-02
-author: "Eric Anderson"
+author: "Dan Mungai"
 draft: false
 tags:
 - hugo-site